 As we face a changing water landscape, TNC is working to promote informed and sustainable water management by:

-- Advancing water research and policy solutions.
-Simply put, what we do to land and water above ground impacts the quality and quantity of the water below—and all of those factors critically affect the health of our communities and the environment.
+• Advancing water research and policy solutions.
+What we do to land and water above ground impacts the quality and quantity of the water below—and all of those factors critically affect the health of our communities and the environment.
 Increasing decision makers’ understanding of these complex connections informs essential water protection and management efforts at local, regional and state levels.

-- Strengthening best groundwater management practices.
-We work with water resource managers across the state to fill in gaps in the science and research around groundwater and surface water dynamics.
+• Strengthening best groundwater management practices.
+We collaborate with water resource managers across the state to fill in gaps in the science and research around groundwater and surface water dynamics.
 By better understanding their interaction, we can help inform decision makers about how today’s water management decisions might impact the environment in the future.

 Maintaining Texas’ unique water resources and meeting the state’s future water demand isn’t possible if we continue to draw down finite water resources at the rate we are now—nor without addressing the impacts of climate change on the natural resources of our state.
 Innovative, market-based tools like environmental water transactions, water funds and incentive programs for sustainable agricultural practices create lasting conservation benefits in light of our growing water challenges: